lammps/lammps/doc/src/Errors_messages.rst

 *Compute used in variable between runs is not current* Computes cannot be invoked by a variable in between runs.
 Thus they must have been evaluated on the last timestep of the previous run in order for their value(s) to be accessed.
-See the doc page for the variable command for more info.
+See the page for the variable command for more info.

 *Compute used in variable thermo keyword between runs is not current* Some thermo keywords rely on a compute to calculate their value(s).
    Computes cannot be invoked by a variable in between runs.
 Thus they must have been evaluated on the last timestep of the previous run in order for their value(s) to be accessed.
-See the doc page for the variable command for more info.
+See the page for the variable command for more info.

 *Compute vcm/chunk does not use chunk/atom compute*